Ottawa city councillor receives hateful email from constituent

 “Every time I see a picture or video of you I am convinced that there are actually three sexes.
 I know of males and females.
 What, exactly, do they call your sex?”

 McKenney knows the constituent, but is not releasing his name.
-She embedded the email in a tweet, calling on the public to support members of the LGBTQ2S community.
+McKenney embedded the email in a tweet, calling on the public to support members of the LGBTQ2S community.

-Reached later at her city hall office, McKenney says she was about to participate in a roundtable on inclusion and diversity, when the email came in.
+McKenney was about to participate in a roundtable on inclusion and diversity when the email came in.

 "I've got nothing but privilege.
 I put out that tweet and am surrounded by support and love.
 What if you're a young trans kid, or a gay kid and you're forced to come to terms with that.
-It's always good to remind ourselves there is more work to be done" McKenney says.
+It's always good to remind ourselves there is more work to be done" McKenney told CTV News.

 "We know that LGBTQ kids have a much higher rate of suicide.
 Hug one of them today."